glassroom/heinsen_tree/README.md

 ## Sample usage with WordNet

-As a more realistic application, let's instantiate a tree of all English-language synsets in WordNet 3.0, spanning 117,659 classes in 20 levels of depth:
+As a more realistic application, let's instantiate a tree with all English-language synsets in WordNet:

 ```python
 import torch